-Abnormal symptoms like tingling or paresthesia in arm require medical care but if you are experiencing following symptoms, you should see your healthcare provider at earliest convenience:
+Abnormal symptoms like tingling in left arm or both arms require medical care.
+And if you are experiencing following symptoms, you should see your healthcare provider at earliest convenience:

 - If tingling sensation is associated with an altered level of consciousness

 - If you are developing progressive weakness or loss of motor or sensory control of your limbs or other parts of your body

 - If your symptoms follow severe excruciating headache (may be an initial presentation of hypertensive)